A Discrete Adapted Hierarchical Basis Solver For Radial Basis Function Interpolation: Numerical Results

-\item {\it Biharmonic RBF m = 1 (linear) and p = 3}.
-For this case we only present the diagonal pre-condition since overall it is more effective than the SSOR.
-In Table \ref{SRBF:table4} (a) the iterations and timing results for Test Case 1 are shown.
-An intriguing result is that the number of GMRES iterations are exactly the same for each case $m = 0,1$ or 3.
-The iteration and total timing results are also very close and have almost the same growth.
-This is also observed in the iterations and timing results for diagonal-precondition for Test Case 2.

-\item {\it Multiquadric and inverse multiquadric RBF, $m = 3$ (cubic), $p = 3$.} For the case of the multiquadrics with $\delta = 0.01$, the iteration count increases significantly, as shown in Table \ref{SRBF:table5}(a).
-The number of GMRES iterations increases as $CN^{0.67}$.
+{\it Multiquadric and inverse multiquadric RBF, $m = 3$ (cubic), $p = 3$.} For the case of the multiquadrics with $\delta = 0.01$, the iteration count increases significantly, as shown in Table \ref{SRBF:table5}(a).
+The number of GMRES iterations increases as $CN^{0.7}$.
 This is a harder problem to solve due to the ill-conditioning introduced by the constant term $\delta$, as reflected by the increase in the number of GMRES iterations.
-Fitting a line through the log-log plot of the total time leads to a $CN^{1.21}$ time complexity.
-Although if we increase the number of interpolating nodes, this would probably match with the biharmonic case.
+Fitting a line through the log-log plot of the total time leads to a $CN^{1.8}$ time complexity.

 In contrast, the inverse multiquadrics result shown in Table \ref{SRBF:table5}(b) is a better conditioned problem leading to around the same complexity as for the biharmonic case, but the constant is lower.
 We note that to achieve comparable interpolation accuracy, the value of $\delta$ for the inverse multiquadric generally needs to be larger than for the multiquadric case.
 And the larger the $\delta$ the more ill-conditioned the RBF interpolation problem.